Tom Lantos Human Rights Commission: Caucus leadership

+Tom Lantos Human Rights Commission (2008–Present)

 Congressional institutionalization

 Following Lantos's death from cancer in 2008, House Speaker Nancy Pelosi initiated a bill to reform the caucus as the "Tom Lantos Human Rights Commission"; the bill passed unanimously.

-Topics on which the commission heard testimony in 2011 included sectarian violence in Iraq, women's rights in Afghanistan, water and sanitation issues, rights of indigenous African peoples, and the Bahraini uprising.
-The two co-chairs and eight members of the executive committee (four from each party) are appointed by the Speaker and Minority Leader.
+The passage of H.R.1451 established the Tom Lantos Human Rights Commission and its mandate.

+As established in H.R.1451: